alvarix/webdev/src/components/Bio.md

 In the last few years I've been discovering the *new* JavaScript based front end paradigm with **Vue** and now **Astro**.

 I love building websites 💖
 I love symbolic thinking and the zen of coding.
-It's a great game, we get to build these little ingenius systems!
+We get to build these little ingenius systems.

 ### Colophon